 - Herniated discs: Spinal discs can tear, bulge, or leak after a sudden accident.

 - Pinched nerves: Tissue or bones can push against nerves during an accident, causing much pain.

 - Neck fractures: Broken necks are rare, but they can happen.
 A fractured neck or spine needs immediate treatment.

 - Spinal cord injuries: Damage to any part of your spinal cord can cause paralysis and other severe changes in your body.

 Whiplash injuries are also common during a car accident.
-Whiplash occurs when your head is forced suddenly backward and forward.
-Although whiplash often gets better with time and rest, it can be more serious.
+Whiplash occurs when your head is suddenly forced backward and forward.
+Although whiplash often improves with time and rest, it can be more serious.

 Whiplash can also mask more severe neck injuries from an accident.
 You might assume your pain is nothing big.
 However, the pain and symptoms might intensify over time.

 It’s always best to see a doctor after an accident, even if you feel okay.
 Don’t discount neck pain, especially after an accident.
 Even minor pain could be a sign of something serious.